citrus-it/zrepl/README.md

 To get started, run `./lazy.sh devsetup` to easily install build dependencies and read `docs/installation.rst -> Compiling from Source`.

-### Overall Architecture

-The application architecture is documented as part of the user docs in the *Implementation* section (`docs/content/impl`).
-Make sure to develop an understanding how zrepl is typically used by studying the user docs first.

 ### Project Structure

 ```